Distillation-guided Representation Learning for Unconstrained Gait Recognition: Method

 \subsection{GAit Recognition (GAR)}

-With the help of the gait detector, we can obtain relatively clean gait sequences for gait recognition.
-In the recognition stage, we propose GAR, which incorporates prior knowledge such as the RGB feature space and the resizing information.
-The architecture is shown in Figure~\ref{fig:pipeline}.
+With the help of the gait detector, we can obtain relatively robust gait sequences for gait recognition.
+In the recognition stage, we use GAR, which incorporates prior knowledge such as the RGB feature space and the resizing information.
+The architecture is shown in \cref{fig:pipeline}.